gweax/one-to-log-them-all/README.md

 These methods don't do anything on their own.
 They are just there as an interface.
 In your code you call

     if (index === -1) {
         Log.error("Something went wrong");
     }

 and for the moment don't care what that means.
-You can pass in a second argument, maybe an error:
+You can pass in as many arguments as you wish, maybe an error:

     try {
         doSomething();